949A Edgewater Blvd

 Black Sesame Sweet Soup ($3.00) was ordered because we saw a video running showing that they made it from scratch.
 Not too sweet, potent flavors, not for everyone.

-Red Bean Ice Drink with Black Grass Jelly ($3.95) was topped off with a bit too much ice, but still satisfied our drink needs.
+Red Bean Ice Drink with Black Grass Jelly ($3.95) was topped off with a bit too much ice making it bland, but still satisfied our drink needs.
 No ice cream is available.

 OK: (Order if you like this dish)